Katy Branch Library

 The Katy Branch Library celebrated its 90th birthday in 2011.
 Local newspapers covered the party held on April 9, 2011.
 The party had an "Old Main Street" theme, which staff and visitors embraced with costumes and dancing throughout the day.
 The video here contains the highlights of the party.

 The Summer Reading Program in 2013 was a busy one for Katy.
 The branch had a Teen LEGO Challenge in July.
-Teens used pieces supplied by the branch and their imaginations to craft one-of-a-kind projects.
+Teens used branch-supplied materials and their imaginations to craft one-of-a-kind projects.

 New Children's Librarian Bryan Kratish started a Baby Bounce program that ran through July.